scottlowry/ScottLowryNet/www/content/posts/how-i-built-this-blog/02-azure-github-setup.md

 ## Next Steps

-In the next post, I'll cover setting up a custom domain and gathering web analytics for the site using Cloudflare DNS.
+In the next post, I'll cover setting up a custom domain and gathering web analytics using Cloudflare DNS.